 - a.
-Buildings and site plans are to be designed to enhance the pedestrian environment and foster a walkable built environment. - b.
-Reasonable pedestrian connections are to be within the Subdistricts and to the adjacent zones, including a trail head access to Lone Tree Hill, Belmont Conservation Land. - c.
+Buildings and site plans should are to be designed to enhance the pedestrian environment and foster a walkable built environment. - b.
+Reasonable pedestrian connections are to be within the Subdistricts and to the adjacent zones, including a trail head access to Lone Tree Hill, Belmont Conservation Landoutside the MDZ3OD as well. - c.
 Benches to be provided at convenient locations throughout the Subdistricts and along Olmsted Drive. - d.
-The provision of parking shall take into consideration the extent to which the design maximizes pedestrian flow within the development
+The provision of parking shall take into consideration the extent to which the design maximizes pedestrian flow within the development - e.

-- e.
 Underground parking is strongly encouraged in Subdistrict B. - f.
 Parking Structures.